Let’s start with a declaration about a strange phenomenon: Spoof mail attacks and Phishing mail…

 The sophistication level of Phishing mail attack

-In the same way that the term “car,” can relate to many different types of “cares” begging with an old or simple car versus, luxury car, the term “Phishing mail attack,” can relate to very simple Phishing mail attack or to a very sophisticated Phishing mail attack.
+In the same way that the term “car,” can relate to many different types of “cares” begging with an old or simple car vs. a luxury car, the term “Phishing mail attack,” can relate to very simple Phishing mail attack or to a very sophisticated Phishing mail attack.

 Simple Phishing mail attack